 The Power of Nonlinear Storytelling

 Time in The Candy House expands, splinters, and rewinds.
-The book abandons linear progression in favor of simultaneity and recurrence.
-Chapters unfold across decades and jump between generations, but they do so with precision, not chaos.
-This refusal to anchor the reader chronologically intensifies the novel’s central inquiry into memory and digital preservation.
+The book abandons linear progression in favor of simultaneity and repeating patterns.
+Chapters unfold across decades and jump between generations, but they do so with precision, not confusion.
+This choice to avoid a fixed chronological anchor intensifies the novel’s central exploration of memory and digital preservation.
 If every moment is always retrievable, then sequence loses its power.
 Egan uses this formal gesture to echo her critique of memory technologies.

 Rotating Perspectives and Experiments in Form